by Nancy Armitage

 A Huntington Automobile Picnic (1920’s)

 From the Huntingtons receipts, menus, & grocery lists the Huntington Picnic could have been a variety of many ingredients.
+We also have to remember all the amazing fruit and berries grown at the San Marino Ranch.
 We know that Mr. Hertrich & Mr. Huntington took a train down to San Diego to purchase massive amounts of flowers for the San Marino Ranch.
-That train picnic was in a tea tin was a thermos of Lipton’s tea (Huntington favorite) with Cheese Sandwich (HEH’s favorite) which he shared, & some homemade cookies & home ground Ranch fruit & berries, & grapes.
-Maybe they included interesting French cheesees & water crackers quite simple to tide them over on their long trip south.
+That “train picnic” was in a tea tin was a thermos of Lipton’s tea (Huntington favorite) with Cheese Sandwich (HEH’s favorite) which he shared, & some homemade cookies & home ground Ranch fruit & berries, & grapes.
+Maybe, they included interesting French cheeses & water crackers quite simple to tide them over on their long trip south.

-But the Huntington’s automobile picnic basket could have been informal or very formal or maybe a French (Mrs. Huntington) theme or English theme (HEH).
-Their beverages could have been Lemonade, Orangeade or Homemade Root Beer, or Champagne Punch (which they served on one of the Huntington private railroad train car).
+But the Huntington’s automobile picnic basket could have been informal or very formal or maybe a French (Mrs. Huntington) theme or English theme (HEH’s theme).
+Their beverages could have been Lemonade, Orangeade or Homemade Root Beer, or Champagne Punch (which they served on one of the Huntington’s private railroad train car).

-The Huntington Picnic Basket or Hamper would include tea sandwiches wrapped up in waxed paper and placed in a tea tin or basket.
+The Huntington Picnic Basket or Hamper would include tea sandwiches wrapped up in waxed paper & placed in a tea tin or a picnic basket.
 The tea sandwiches could be ham & mustard, roasted beef, chicken salad sandwiches, egg salad sandwich, or cucumber tea sandwiches or a English ploughman’s lunch.

-The sandwiches needed to be the freshest possible, so the bread, butter & filling was included in the basket & assembled at the picnic site.
-The old-fashioned way to make a tea sandwich is to spread the soft butter (Ranch sweet butter) on the bread first.
+The tea sandwiches needed to be the freshest possible, so the bread, with the butter & the filling was included in the basket & assembled at the picnic site.
+The old-fashioned way to make a tea sandwich is to spread soft butter (Ranch sweet butter) on the bread first.
 A “butter jar” was included in the picnic basket.
 Then spread the filling on the bread.
+Place another piece of bread on top.
+Voila! a tea sandwich, maybe the crusts were removed.

 Other items that were included in a Huntington Picnic Tea were Homemade Buttermilk Biscuits or Scones with Ranch preserves like Raspberry Jam, Loganberry Jam, Lemon Curd or Orange Curd with French Chantilly Cream (whipped cream with super fine sugar).

-For dessert: there could be teacakes because they travel well….. like Pumpkin cake, Ginger cake, Lemon or Orange cake, raisin or sherry or rum pound cakes would be a nice ending to a automobile picnic.
-The picnickers could have frosted the teacakes at the picnic.
+For dessert: there could be teacakes because they travel well….. like Pumpkin cake, Ginger cake, Lemon Cake or Orange cake, Raisin Cake or sherry or rum pound cakes would be a nice ending to a automobile picnic.
+The picnickers could have frosted the teacakes at the picnic or just sliced them and spread butter on the slices.
 Maybe, the Huntington limousine parked at the Pacific Ocean to see the sunset.
-Nora the head cook, could have made the Huntingtons all kind of sweets, cookies like oatmeal raisin, peanut butter, gingersnap, or shortbread cookies or biscuits.
-Fruits like bananas, apples, oranges, mango or grapes.
-Or berries like raspberries, strawberries, loganberries, or little mini fruit tarts, small individual apple pie, pecan tart.
+Nora the head cook or the Dessert chef Lena, could have made the Huntingtons all kind of sweets, cookies like Oatmeal Raisin, Peanut Butter, Gingersnap, or Irish Shortbread Cookies or English Biscuits.
+Fruits like Bananas, Apples, San Marino Ranch Oranges, Mango or Grapes.
+Or glorious summer Berries like Raspberries, Strawberries, Loganberries, or little mini Fruit tarts, small individual Apple pie, & Pecan petit tarts.

 Huntington’s Picnic Basket for 6 (Miss Campbell’s Automobile Luncheon Tea Set)